pingidentity/terraform-docs/examples/pingone-neo-getting-started/README.md

 See [Finding Required IDs](https://terraform.pingidentity.com/getting-started/pingone/#license-id-organization-id-and-organization-name) for instructions on how to retrieve the `pingone_license_id` value from the PingOne console.

+## Enable Administrator Access
+An existing admin user will need the following roles to be able to view and manage PingOne Credentials:

+* **Environment Admin**
+* **Identity Data Admin**

+These roles are scoped to individual environments.
+The admin user will need the environment level permission assigned after the new environment has been created.

+!!! warning "Role grant restrictions"
+    Admins cannot grant roles that they haven't already been granted themselves.
+This can mean that admins cannot grant the appropriate role themselves, but would need to be granted through Terraform, or by another admin that has the equivalent role.

+!!! note "Assigning Environment Permissions with Terraform"
+    Admin permissions can be assigned using Terraform after environment creation.
+See [PingOne Role Permission Assignment](../../examples/pingone/role-assignment/) for an example of assigning roles using the PingOne Terraform provider.

 ## Running the Example
 Use the following to run the example: